Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

-We characterized the material composition of the UBM thin films using time-of-flight secondary ion mass spectrometry (TOF SIMS). \fref{fig:4} presents TOF SIMS depth profiles of \SI{50}{\nano\meter} thin UBM films, in case of Nb/Au, NbN, and NbN/Au sputtered on the Al layer of the bottom chips, and in the case of Nb sputtered directly on the sapphire substrate of the top chips (see \fref{fig:1} (b)).
+It is crucial to characterize the material composition and superconducting properties of the utilized UBM thin films in order to realize functioning superconducting flip-chip devices.
+To this end, we show measurements of the material composition of the UBM thin films using time-of-flight secondary ion mass spectrometry (TOF-SIMS) in order to analyze the potential oxidization of the non-passivated UBM thin films. \fref{fig:4} presents TOF-SIMS depth-profiles of the UBM films, in the case of Nb/Au, NbN, and NbN/Au sputtered on the Al layer of the bottom chip, and in the case of Nb sputtered directly on the sapphire substrate of the top chip.
 The films were analyzed a few weeks after exposure to air.
-The measurement was performed using Cs$^+$ primary ions with an energy of \SI{1}{\kilo\electronvolt} rastered over a \SI{50}{\micro\meter} $\times$ \SI{50}{\micro\meter} area.
-The Cs$^+$ ions sputter the material at varying rates depending on their ion mass and ionization potential.
-The resulting secondary ions and their intensities were then measured by the SIMS analyzer, recording counts as a function of sputtering time.
-The obtained SIMS data allows us to make qualitative statements about the material composition of the films.
+The obtained SIMS data allows us to make qualitative statements about the material composition of the films (for more details, see \aref{app:sims_surface}).

-\fref{fig:4}(a)-(d) show full-depth profiles until the Al layer or the sapphire substrate was reached. \fref{fig:4}(e)-(h) show higher-resolution measurements focused on the surface region of the thin films, obtained at a separate location from the full-depth measurement and terminated when either the passivation or oxide layer signal decreased by approximately an order of magnitude.

-Non-passivated Nb and NbN films (\fref{fig:4}a,c,e,g) exhibit dominant native oxides (NbO, NbO\textsubscript{2}, Nb\textsubscript{2}O\textsubscript{5}) in the surface region, rapidly decreasing in the bulk region.
-In contrast, Au-passivated films (\fref{fig:4}b,d,f,h) show strong Au signals at the surface with minimal oxide presence, demonstrating effective passivation.
-The underlying Nb or NbN layers in all samples demonstrate stable signals throughout the respective UBM film thickness.
-A sharp increase in the Al and AlO signals marks the UBM/Al interface for the Nb/Au, NbN, and NbN/Au thin films and the UBM/sapphire interface for the Nb thin film.
+We observe that non-passivated Nb and NbN films (\fref{fig:4}(b),(h)) exhibit native Nb oxides of different stoichiometry (NbO, NbO\textsubscript{2}, Nb\textsubscript{2}O\textsubscript{5}) in the surface region, rapidly decreasing in the bulk region.
+In contrast, Au-passivated films (\fref{fig:4}(d),(j)) show strong Au signals at the surface with minimal oxide presence (\fref{fig:4}(e),(k)), demonstrating effective passivation.
+The Nb and NbN layers in all samples demonstrate stable signals throughout the respective UBM film thickness (\fref{fig:4}(a),(d),(g),(j)).
+A sharp increase in the Al signals marks the UBM-Al interface for the Nb/Au, NbN, and NbN/Au thin films and the UBM/sapphire interface for the Nb thin film.